-In the event of a natural disaster, PHCA will follow the instructions of the Hawaii Emergency Management Agency (HEMA) - formerly Oahu Civil Defense Agency.
+In the event of a natural disaster, PHCA will follow the instructions of the Hawaii Emergency Management Agency (HI-EMA) - formerly Oahu Civil Defense Agency.
 Please listen to the Emergency Alert Systems broadcasts to keep updated on the situation.
 As a rule of thumb, if the public schools in our immediate vicinity are directed to close due to a disaster-related event that has or will affect the Island of Oahu, our school will also be closing.

-If school is already in session and we are advised to close, we will wait at the school location until all students are picked up.

-If the need arises to evacuate our building, all staff and children will be taken to the nearest shelter location as designated by HEMA.
+If school is in session and we are advised to close, parents should make arrangements to pick up their children immediately.
+Staff will wait at the school location as long as possible, however if the need arises to evacuate our building, all staff and children will be taken to the nearest shelter location as designated by HI-EMA.